w3c/wcag-act-rules/content/video-only-transcript-ee13b5.md

   <source src="/test-assets/rabbit-video/silent.webm" type="video/webm"></source>
 </video>
 <p style="text-indent: -9999px;">The above video shows a giant fat rabbit climbing out of a hole in the ground.
-He stretches, yaws, and then starts walking.
+He stretches, yawns, and then starts walking.
 Then he stops to scratch his bottom.</p>
 </html>
 ```